jjkay03/NationsEvent/README.md

 - `/sessiontime` : Shows for how long the session has been going.
 - `/pvptoggle` : Enable/Disable PVP on the server.
 - `/pvpalerts` : If toggled will alert staff when players are fighting.
-- `voicechatperms` : Enable/Disable simple voice chat permission on the server.
+- `/voicechatperms` : Enable/Disable simple voice chat permission on the server.
 - `/bypassviewdistance` : Allows to bypass the default server max viewdistance.
 [DOESNT WORK]
-- `/vote <player>` : Allow players to vote for an other player.
+- `/vote <player>` : Allow players to vote for another player.
 - `/topvotes` : Display top player votes.
 - `/clearvotes` : Clear all player votes.
 - `/exportvotes` : Creates a .txt file with all the player votes.